Alexander Hamilton: Early military career

-In 1775, after the first engagement of American troops with the British at Lexington and Concord, Hamilton and other King's College students joined a New York volunteer militia company called the Corsicans, whose name reflected the Corsican Republic that was suppressed six years earlier and young American patriots would regard as a model to be emulated.
+In 1775, following the outbreak of the Revolutionary War with the Battles of Lexington and Concord, Hamilton and other King's College students joined a New York volunteer militia company, the Corsicans, whose name reflected the Corsican Republic that was suppressed six years earlier and which young American patriots regarded as a political model to be emulated.

-He drilled with the company, before classes, in the graveyard of nearby St. Paul's Chapel.
-Hamilton studied military history and tactics on his own and was soon recommended for promotion.
-Under fire from HMS Asia, he led his newly renamed unit the "Hearts of Oak" with support from Hercules Mulligan and the Sons of Liberty on a successful raid for British cannons in the Battery, the capture of which resulted in the unit becoming an artillery company thereafter.
+Hamilton drilled with the company before classes in the graveyard of nearby St. Paul's Chapel, studied military history and tactics on his own, and was soon elected an officer.
+Under fire from HMS Asia, and coordinating with Hercules Mulligan and the Sons of Liberty, he led his newly renamed unit, the "Hearts of Oak," on a successful raid for British cannons in the Battery.
+The seizure of the cannons resulted in the unit being re-designated an artillery company.

-Through his connections with influential New York patriots such as Alexander McDougall and John Jay, Hamilton raised the New York Provincial Company of Artillery of 60 men in 1776, and was elected captain.
-The company took part in the campaign of 1776 in and around New York City; as rearguard of the Continental Army's retreat up Manhattan, serving at the Battle of Harlem Heights shortly after, as well as at the Battle of White Plains a month later.
-At the Battle of Trenton, it was stationed at the high point of town, the meeting of the present Warren and Broad streets, to keep the Hessians pinned in the Trenton Barracks.
+Through his connections with influential New York patriots, including Alexander McDougall and John Jay, Hamilton was commissioned by the revolutionary government to raise the New York Provincial Company of Artillery of 60 men in 1776, and was then appointed captain.
+The company took part in the campaign of 1776 in and around New York City; as rearguard of the Continental Army's retreat up Manhattan, serving at the Battle of Harlem Heights shortly after, and at the Battle of White Plains a month later.
+At the Battle of Trenton, the company was stationed at the high point of Trenton at the intersection of present-day Warren and Broad streets to keep the Hessians pinned in their Trenton barracks.

 Hamilton participated in the Battle of Princeton on January 3, 1777.
-After an initial setback, Washington rallied the American troops and led them in a successful charge against the British forces.
+After an initial setback, Washington rallied the Continental Army troops and led them in a successful charge against the British forces.
 After making a brief stand, the British fell back, some leaving Princeton, and others taking up refuge in Nassau Hall.
-Hamilton brought three cannons up and had them fire upon the building.
-Then some Americans rushed the front door, and broke it down.
-The British subsequently put a white flag outside one of the windows; 194 British soldiers walked out of the building and laid down their arms, thus ending the battle in an American victory.
+Hamilton transported three cannons to the hall, and had them fire upon the building as others rushed the front door and broke it down.
+The British subsequently put a white flag outside one of the windows; 194 British soldiers walked out of the building and laid down their arms, ending the battle in an American victory.